-(1) Tubular piles should be verified for the effect of circumferential deformation on the bending stiffness of the member and on the non-linear deformation capacity.
+(1) Tubular piles should be verified for the effect of circumferential deformation on the bending stiffness of the member and on the nonlinear deformation capacity.

 (2) When the flexibility is used for energy absorption or for accurate calculation of soil pressures on a retaining wall, the deformation capacity shall be verified.

-The non-linear curvature of a tubular pile loaded in bending may be determined as follows:
+The nonlinear curvature of a tubular pile loaded in bending may be determined as follows: